cmaureir/progra-alma/lectures/week2/lecture8.rst

   is the final value returned by a function.

 In essence, a function is a little program.
-Their three components are analogs to the input, the process and the program output.
+Their three components are analog to the input, the process and the program output.

 In the factorial example,
-the parameter is the integer number which we want to compute the factorial for, the code is the loop that makes the multiplications and the result is the calculated value.
+the parameter is the integer number whose factorial we want to compute, the code is the loop that makes the multiplications and the result is the calculated value.